learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 //=> "HELLO"
 ```

-As shown above, we call String methods _on_ a string or string variable using
+As shown above, we call `String` methods _on_ a string using dot notation.
-the dot notation. `Array` methods work in the same way.
-Some of them will take
+`Array` methods work in the same way.
+Some of them will take one or more
-one or more arguments — for example, the element we want to add to the
+arguments — for example, the element we want to add to the array.
+The arguments
-array.
-The arguments are passed in the parentheses after the method name.
+are passed in the parentheses after the method name.

 We will learn about these `Array` methods in the next lesson.
 Before we get to
 that, however, we need to introduce one more concept.

 ## Mutability

-Some methods update or _mutate_ the object they are called on; these methods
+Some methods update or _mutate_ the object they are called on; these methods are
-are referred to as _destructive_.
-Other methods, known as _nondestructive_
+referred to as _destructive_.
+Other methods, known as _nondestructive_ methods,
-methods, leave the object intact.
-For example, the String method `toUpperCase()`
+leave the object intact.
+For example, the `String` method `toUpperCase()` is
-is _nondestructive_:
+_nondestructive_:

 ```js
 const string = "Hello";